aws/aws-sessionstore-dynamodb-ruby/README.md

 limitations.
 DynamoDB takes care of these concerns by allowing for a safe and scalable storage container with a much larger data size limit for session data.

-Full API documentation of the library can be found on [RubyDoc.info][1].
+For more developer information, see the [Full API documentation][2].

 ### Configuration Options

 A number of options are available to be set in `Aws::SessionStore::DynamoDB::Configuration`, which is used by the `RackMiddleware` class.
-These options can be set in the YAML configuration file in a Rails application (located in `config/sessionstore/dynamodb.yml`), directly by Ruby code, or through environment variables.
+These options can be set directly by Ruby code or through environment variables.

-The full set of options along with defaults can be found in the [Configuration class documentation][2].
+The full set of options along with defaults can be found in the [Configuration class documentation][3].

 #### Environment Options